Civil Engineering is the first and the most ancient branch of Engineering to have flourished even before Anno Domini or the first century.

 Average Salary – Rs 490,100

-Civil Engineers who specialize in design, consult with the client to understand the entire project and analyze the finer details before the commencement of the project, be it a road, bridge or a new edifice.
+Civil Engineers who specialize in design, consult with the client to understand the entire project scope and analyze the finer details before the commencement of the project, be it a road, bridge or a new edifice.

 A design engineer is the one who smartly amalgamates his creativity with engineering expertise.